El-Coder/F5-Automation-and-Orchestration/docs/_build/html/_sources/class4/module2/lab2.rst.txt

 ..
 NOTE:: The declarations titled "AS3-F5-\*-big-iq-default" are requests made by F5 that work with BIG-IQ 7.0.
 When we send the declaration, the template will be stored on the BIG-IQ.

-1. Click into "Lab 3.2 - Using AS3 with BIG-IQ 7.0" and open the request, "Authenticate to BIG-IQ".
+1. Click on the Collections tab then click on "Lab 3.2 - Using AS3 with BIG-IQ 7.0" and open the request, "Authenticate to BIG-IQ".

 2. Open the "Body" tab to view the JSON declaration as seen below.